Display Solutions for Smart Terminals

 Engineering partnership: from product design to display integration

-We coordinate outline, interface, brightness targets, and integration details so your terminal front-end looks right and stays readable in real use.
+We coordinate display outline, interface path, brightness target, touch structure and integration details so the terminal front-end looks clean, readable and stable in real use.

 Special-format & bar-type LCD modules

-Ultra-wide, vertical, and custom formats to match interface layout and enclosure design.
+Ultra-wide, vertical and custom-format LCD modules to match terminal UI layout, visible area and enclosure design.

 High-visibility solutions